Макроглобулінемія

 • Treat hyperviscosity using plasma exchange, which rapidly reverses bleeding as well as neurologic abnormalities.

-• Corticosteroids, fludarabine, rituximab, proteasome inhibitors (bortezomib and carfilzomib), immunomodulatory agents (thalidomide, lenalidomide, and pomalidomide), Bruton's tyrosine kinase inhibitors (ibrutinib, acalabrutinib, and zanubrutinib), idelalisib, everolimus, or the combination of ibrutinib and rituximab may be helpful; other alkylating drugs can be used for palliation.
+• Corticosteroids, fludarabine, rituximab, proteasome inhibitors (bortezomib and carfilzomib), immunomodulatory agents (thalidomide, lenalidomide, and pomalidomide), Bruton tyrosine kinase inhibitors (ibrutinib, acalabrutinib, zanubrutinib), the BCL-2 inhibitor venetoclax, idelalisib, everolimus, or the combination of ibrutinib and rituximab may be helpful; other alkylating agents can be used for palliation.